privacytollfree/privacy-manager-documentation/README.md

 You have setup your webhook after you received a couple request, and you are receiving privacy_request.updated events without their corresponding privacy_request.created.
 You will have to create the privacy_requests now in your system.
 Don't forget you could be receiving multiple privacy_request.updated events, and therefore you will need a locking strategy.
 You may decide to lock on a parent object, or use an upsert if your database supports updating to the values of the latest timestamp signature.

+## Recommendation ##

+If you have a table called service_codes, I would prepoluate those with your service codes from the dashboard.
+Then, when a privacy_request.* gets sent, I would lock for update on your service code record, then find the privacy request or create it.
+If you have found it, check the latest timestamp signature to know if you should update any column.
+Make sure to follow the security protocol to secure your endpoints as describe in the security section.